vi88i/filerail/README.md

 - Compresses your data before sending.
 - Encryption using AES-128 in CTR mode of operation.
 - Uses MD5 hash to verify integrity at receiver side.
-- Uses <a href="https://msgpack.org/index.html">MessagePack</a> for portablility across various Linux systems.
+- Uses <a href="https://msgpack.org/index.html">MessagePack</a> for data interchange, to increase portablility among linux different systems.

-# Upcoming feature

-- Use msgpack for serializing/deserializing all data sent across wire.

 # How filerail works ?